benvaljean/benvaljean.github.io/_posts/2008-05-29-Access_rights-slash-Privileges-slash-Grants_(MySQL).markdown

 ---

-The `GRANTS` part in MySQL is where the access rights/privileges as to what actions the MySQL users can perform.
+The `GRANTS` part in MySQL is where the access rights/privileges as to what actions the MySQL users can perform are set.
 For inatance a MySQL user may only be able to read certain databases or indeed it may be required to create a user that can read all databases.

 ### View the current users/grants